Why do puppies bite?

 - Becoming less responsive

 When you see these clues, stop what you’re doing and find something for your puppy to do.
 Have Kongs ready in the fridge/freezer or activities nearby so you can quickly give your puppy something else to focus on, like treat searches, snuffle boxes/mats, or chew toys.
-Redirecting them can help calm them down.
+Redirecting them onto a calming activity can help prevent mouthing escalating, although the higher the arousal, the more activities may be needed before your puppy is calm enough to rest and/or be calm.

 Handling biting